-When I was kid, I always looked forward to taking a drive with my grandparents during the March thaw to see the spring migration of birds in Sarpy County, Nebraska.
+When I was kid, I always looked forward to taking a drive with my grandparents during the March thaw to see the spring migration of birds along the Platte River in rural Sarpy County, Nebraska.

 We never had to travel very far from our homes in Gretna to see the migrating birds either.

-It’s those drives that helped to develop my appreciation for birds.
+It’s those drives that helped develop my appreciation for birds.

 Truth is, you still do not have to venture far at all to enjoy the spectacular March migration of birds in Nebraska.